Scotland in 1915

-After its union with England in 1707, Scotland retained its own law, education and church systems.
+After its union with England in 1707, Scotland retained its own legal, education and church systems.
 It was integrated into the United Kingdom political structure, represented in 1915 by 72 members of parliament (MPs) in Westminster, London, out of a total of 670 including all of Ireland.
 The Secretary for Scotland was Thomas McKinnon Wood (Liberal), MP for Glasgow St Rollox, born in London to Scottish parents.

 The Scottish economy was based primarily on shipbuilding, iron and steel production, coal mining, textile manufacturing, farming and fishing.
 The Clyde valley in the Glasgow area was an industrial powerhouse and was a vital source of ships and munitions.